DarrenLucht/PowerShell/Autotask/Avast/README.md

 If you wish to create your own custom device monitor component, use the code within the AvastRMM.ps1 powershell script to roll your own.

-** You must create a client site monitoring policy within datto RMM and must be enabled. **
+** You must create a client site monitoring policy within datto RMM and it must be enabled. **